8 Tips for a Successful Interview

-Once you have written a stellar resume and receive the call, it is time to prepare for the first physical impression you will give to your prospective employer - the interview.
-This is what will make or break the hiring process.
+Once you have written a stellar resume and received the call, it is time to prepare for the first physical impression you will give to your prospective employer - the interview.

 Know the Company

-- Shake Their Hand: Shaking of hands is a sign of respect.
+Shake Their Hand: Shaking hands is a sign of respect.
 Let them know through your actions that you hold the interview, the interviewer, and the business with respect.
 They will appreciate this.

-- Make Eye Contact: By keeping eye contact, you are showing that you are a confident person with nothing to hide.
-Often times people will divert their eyes when they are feeling insecure or if they are lying.
-Interviewers are well-trained to know the importance of someone who makes good eye contact, so make sure you hold steady confident eye contact with the interviewer.
+Keep Eye Contact: By keeping eye contact, you show that you are a confident person with nothing to hide.
+Often people will divert their eyes when they are feeling insecure or if they are lying.
+Interviewers are well-trained to know the importance of someone who makes good eye contact, so make sure you hold steady, confident eye contact with the interviewer.

-- Remember Their Name: Begin your interview by repeating their name.
+Remember Their Name: Begin your interview by repeating their names.
 "Thank you for having me, Kim," and use it periodically throughout the interview.
-Each time you use their name, they will focus more on what you are saying.
-Plus, they will note that you find people's names important, this is important in any sales or business type setting.
+Each time you use their name, they will focus more on what you say.
+Plus, they will note that you find people's names important; this is important in any sales or business setting.

-- Play to Your Audience: In some ways we need to be like a chameleon.
-I'm not saying be someone you are not, but enhance the qualities in yourself that fits the position you are applying for.
-For instance, if you are applying to be a caretaker, you would want to show your warm, soft friendly side, whereas if you are applying at a bank, you want to show your professional friendly side.
 Pay close attention to the interviewer.
 If they are more sweet-natured, show your softer side.
-Whereas if they have the take-no-crap attitude, show your confident, I am in complete control personality.
-Mirror to a degree the personality of the interviewer, while also being yourself.
+Whereas if they have the take-no-crap attitude, show your confidence, I am in complete control personality.
+Mirror, to a degree, the nature of the interviewer while also being yourself.
 But don't deceive them of who you are.
 You don't want them hiring you for a position you are not equipped for.
-The easier it is for them to relate to you, the better they will like you, upping your chances for a second interview, or even being hired.
+The easier it is for them to relate to you, the better they will like you, upping your chances for a second interview or even being hired.

 Focus on the Positives